robertklep/node-sabnzbd/README.md

 #### `instance.cmd(CMD[, ARGS])`

-* Send a command to the SABnzbd.
+* Send a command to SABnzbd.

     _Arguments_: